rrguardo/market_predictor_cnn/README.md

 positions(60% profit).
 Profit decrease here to 30% using top 25(50%).
 Case binary buy, sell after 60 minutes, was the best predictor for BUY positions(60% profit remain using top 10 and top 25).

+While this reasearch aparently show good result at studied time frame, the best pattern was not observed again.
+And same study at distict time frames change the results.
+The this ends just as a complex gamble game.